 Along with the demand for improved experiences comes the need for two-way conversational interactions between businesses and consumers.

-Creating these opportunities has resulted in enterprises providing improved customer service in a variety of ways.
+Creating these opportunities through automation, client and business to business scheduling tools have resulted in enterprises providing improved customer service in a variety of ways.

 Most customer support teams don’t have the manpower to respond to the 24/7 influx of requests technology has facilitated, but chatbots have revolutionised B2C communication.